Haiti Comicsvisit the site

-The Revolution that Gave Birth to Haiti is available below in English and Haitian Creole via issuu.com, and in PDF format for circulation in classrooms.
-Print copies of the comic book in both languages are available on Rocky Cotard's website at rockycotard.com.
+The Revolution that Gave Birth to Haiti is available below in English, Creole, and Portuguese via issuu.com, and in PDF format for circulation in classrooms.
+Print copies of the comic book in all languages are available on Rocky Cotard's website at rockycotard.com.

 Read in English

 Illustrated by Rocky Cotard and Written by Laurent Dubois

 The Revolution That Gave Birth to Haiti (2020), English, illustrated by Rocky Cotard and written by Laurent Dubois, 10 pages